heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 ### SAPL at a Glance

-Before diving into architecture, here's what a SAPL policy looks like:
+First, here's what a SAPL policy looks like:

 ```python
 policy "compartmentalize read access by department"